-Will the universe expand forever?
-For physicists, this depends on how space overall is curved.
-General relativity lets space curve locally but doesn’t say how is space curved in general.
-The mathematics suggests that a positively curved universe will eventually stop expanding and shrink back in a big crunch, but a negatively curved universe will expand faster and faster forever, as there isn’t enough mass to stop it.
-A positive curvature was expected but cosmology measures suggest that the expansion of space is accelerating rather than slowing down (Cowen, 2013), so space is negatively curved.
+In physics, whether the universe will expand forever or contract back into a big crunch depends on how space is curved overall.
+Relativity lets space curve but doesn’t define how it curves.
+In mathematics, a positively curved space will eventually stop expanding and contract in a big crunch but a negatively curve space will expand faster and faster forever, as there isn’t enough mass to stop it.
+A positive or flat curve was expected until cosmology found that the expansion of space is accelerating not slowing down (Cowen, 2013), so space is negatively curved.

-Quantum realism expects our space, as the inner surface of an expanding hyper-bubble, to have the slight negative curve that cosmology found.
-But that it will therefore expand forever is not implied.
-If our universe is a bubble expanding in a quantum bulk, there are probably others so they will eventually meet.
-What then happens when one bubble universe meets another?
+Quantum realism expects our space as the inner surface of an expanding hyper-bubble to have the slight negative curve that cosmology found, but doesn’t conclude that it will expand forever.
+If our universe is an expanding bubble in a quantum bulk, there are probably others so they will eventually meet.
+What happens when one “pocket universe” as Guth calls them meets another?

-The answer depends on whether the universes took the matter or anti-matter path.
-If our matter universe meets another matter universe, they will simply merge into an even bigger bubble.
-If this has already happened to our universe, it will be bigger than it could be by its own expansion.
-But there is also the Armageddon option, that it meets an anti-matter universe.
+The answer depends on whether they are matter or anti-matter.
+If our universe meets another matter universe, they will just merge into a bigger bubble.
+If this has already happened, our universe will be bigger than it could be by its own expansion, but there is also the Armageddon option, that it meets an anti-matter universe.

-Gravity is all powerful in our universe because it only adds, so nothing can oppose it.
-One can block an electric field with an opposite field but nothing opposes gravity, so it reigns supreme.
-This is because our universe took the matter path.
-Yet matter has an anti-matter opposite that could not only shield gravity but would also fall up on earth.
-Our universe has no anti-matter because it took the matter path but if it meets an anti-matter universe, both will annihilate back into the quantum bulk.
-In quantum realism, sooner or later, our universe will return from whence it came, and will do so with a bang not a whimper.
+Gravity is all powerful in our universe because it only adds so nothing opposes it.
+One can block an electric field with an opposite field but nothing opposes gravity.
+It reigns supreme because our universe took the matter path but matter has an anti-matter opposite that could not only shield gravity but would also fall up on earth.
+If our matter universe meets an anti-matter universe, both will annihilate back into the quantum bulk, to return from whence they came.